apache/spark/chart/README.md

 ## Configuring Airflow

 All Airflow configuration parameters (equivalent of `airflow.cfg`) are stored in [values.yaml](https://github.com/apache/airflow/blob/master/chart/values.yaml) under the `config` key .
-The following code demonstrates how one would deny webserver users from viewing the config from within the webserver application.
+The following code demonstrates how one would allow webserver users to view the config from within the webserver application.
 See the bottom line of the example:

 ```yaml
 # Config settings to go into the mounted airflow.cfg